adap/flower/doc/source/tutorial-quickstart-pytorch.rst

     app = ServerApp()

 Train the model, federated!
 ---------------------------

 With both :code:`ClientApp`s and :code:`ServerApp` ready, we can now run everything and see federated learning in action.
 First, we start the infrastructure which consists of the `SuperLink` and `SuperNode`s.

-For further explaination about the infrastructure, refer to XXX.
+..
+    TODO: Add link to Flower Next explainer documentation.

 .. code-block:: shell

     $ flower-superlink --insecure

 FL systems usually have a server and multiple clients.
-We therefore start `SuperNode`s for each of the client.
+We therefore need to start multiple `SuperNode`s, one for each client, respectively.
 Open a new terminal and start the first `SuperNode`:

 .. code-block:: shell